Andrew-J-Larson/Andrew-J-Larson/README.md

 ### Hi visitor [<img src="https://profile-counter.glitch.me/Andrew-J-Larson/count.svg" height="15" alt="Visitor Count">](#) of the day! [<img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" height="18" alt="Wave">](#)

+Formerly my profile went by the username **TheAlienDrew**, I'll remove this notice sometime by next month, so that everyone is up-to-date on this.

 I know, this profile is pretty bare right now, but I'll probably work on it more when my motivation to program improves again.
 - 🔭 I’m currently working on nothing at the moment (basically somethings without 100% focus).
 - 🌱 I’m currently learning programming on my own (but have taken a few college level programming classes), and to get IT certifications (will update my profile later when I get them).